AThePeanut4/biograph/ui/README.md

 # BioGraph UI

+Bun needs to be installed to run this UI.
-To start the development server, run `bun --bun run dev -- --open`.
+Once bun is installed, run `bun install` followed by `bun --bun run dev -- --open`.

-## TODO

-1. Welcome Page
-2. Import Model
-3. Query Database
-4. Visualise Model